Spine Surgeons treating Lumbar Osteoarthritis

 • Restricted range of motion in the lower back.

-• In severe cases, issues like bladder or bowel dysfunction, which may indicate nerve compression from significant osteophyte formation.
+• In severe cases, issues like bladder or bowel dysfunction may indicate nerve compression from significant osteophyte formation.

 During this phase, the doctor may ask about prior injuries, family history of spinal conditions, and any existing medical conditions that could contribute to osteophyte formation, such as arthritis or disc degeneration.